 In 2009, after day-long training by the forester team of Andy Kenney and Danijela Puric-Mladenovic , our band of 15 volunteers set out to record 31 variables about every tree in 6 blocks in Elora and 2 in Fergus.

-Seven years, and 9,000 trees later, we are still at it.
+Eight years, and 11,000 trees later, we are still at it.
 We’ve learned a lot.
 For one thing, we no longer venture into backyards, partly because trees on private property are generally healthy and don’t need us to defend them.
-By sticking to front yard and boulevard trees, we’ve been able reach more householders and collect more data about public trees.
+By sticking to front-yard and boulevard trees, we’ve been able to reach more householders and collect more data about public trees.

 How does inventory help?

-- Shows where there are opportunities to plant new trees
+- Inventorying shows where there are opportunities to plant new trees

-- Establishes where are their trees that might be hazardous so we can inform the Township.
+- It establishes where there are trees that might be hazardous to the public, so we can inform the Township.

-Data aside, the inventory is an excellent outreach tool because every home visited receives a flyer in advance and a thank you bookmark as we leave, encouraging residents to take care of their trees.
+Data aside, the inventory is an excellent outreach tool because every home visited receives a flyer in advance and a thank-you bookmark as we leave, encouraging residents to continue caring for their trees.

-In 2016 we begun revisiting our original to reassess the trees to record any changes that have taken place since 2009.
-For example, how many trees have we lost, whether they have they been replaced and are the existing trees healthier or in worse shape?
+In 2016 we began revisiting properties to reassess the trees and record any changes that have taken place since 2009.
+We want to see how many trees have we lost and whether they have they been replaced.
+As well, are the existing trees healthier or in worse shape?
 Dr. Puric-Mladenovic from the University of Toronto is producing a report summarizing the changes.

 Volunteers are essential!

-None of this would have been possible without our dedicated volunteers who contribute about two hours/week for eight weeks every June and July.
-They measure, assess and record data about every thousands of trees.
+Our tree inventory program would not be possible without our dedicated volunteers who contribute about two hours per week for eight weeks every June and July.
+They measure, assess, and record data about thousands of trees in Centre Wellington.
 They are led by our two enthusiastic, cheerful summer students, thanks to the Canada Summer Works funding from the Government of Canada.
 The Township of CW contributes funding to cover the cost of data analysis.
 This is truly a community effort!